XLabCU/jupyterlab-desktop-pkm/README.md

 jlpm watch
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
-4. Run the test suite: `jlpm test`
-5. Commit your changes: `git commit -am 'Add feature'`
-6. Push to the branch: `git push origin feature-name`
-7. Submit a pull request

 ## 📄 License

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.